 The second category of uses excluded from the analysis consists of concordance lines that were linguistically irrelevant (e.g., bear arms was used in the sense relating to coats of arms, arms was used in its body-part sense, bear was used in its sense relating to childbirth, or bear and arms appeared within four words of one another but were not otherwise related.

-As I’ll explain in the next post, there are only 11 concordance lines—barely 2% of the total—in which bear arms, or a grammatical variant, such as “the arms they bore,” was unambiguously used to convey what would generally be thought of as its literal sense: ‘carry weapons.’
+Lines 504-514 (representing only 11 concordance lines—barely 2% of the total) are the only lines in which bear arms, or a grammatical variant, such as “the arms they bore,” was unambiguously used to convey what would generally be thought of as its literal sense: ‘carry weapons.’
 (My reason for hedging in calling that the literal sense of bear arms is explained at the end of this post.)
 This scarcity of literal uses is especially striking when it is compared against the fact that literal uses of carry arms accounted for more than half the uses of that phrase.
 (See Tab 3 of the spreadsheet for bear arms.)

 This by itself is a grave problem for Heller’s interpretation of bear arms, because these 11 lines are the only ones in which bear arms could possibly have been unambiguously used to convey what Heller declared to be its natural meaning.
 After all, uses of bear arms that convey that meaning are by definition a subset of all literal uses.
 So any use that doesn’t clearly denote literal carrying can’t unambiguously convey the Heller-approved natural meaning.